tim-mediasuite/silverstripe-behat-extension/docs/webservice-mocking.md

 manageable, a more realistic controller would likely use a form and HTML formatted responses.
-Its important that our `CurrencyGateway` is instanciated through the use of [dependency injection](http://doc.silverstripe.org/framework/en/trunk/reference/injector), so we can replace its implementation with a mock object later.
+Its important that our `CurrencyGateway` is instanciated through the use of [dependency injection](http://doc.silverstripe.org/framework/en/trunk/reference/injector), so we can replace its implementation with a fake object later.

 ```php
 // mysite/code/MyController.php